How Much Do Asphalt Millings Cost in 2025?

 Square foot$3–$8

-Recycled asphalt millings price around $10 to $20 per ton on average, with one ton of asphalt millings covering approximately 80 square feet with a 3-inch thickness.
-Fluctuations in availability can cause costs to range anywhere from $5 to $60 per ton.
+Recycled asphalt millings cost between $10 and $20 per ton on average.
+One ton of asphalt millings covers approximately 80 square feet with a 3-inch thickness.

 A recycled asphalt driveway will cost around $3 to $8 per square foot.
-This estimate is based on the general thickness of a milled asphalt driveway, which ranges from three to four inches.
+This estimate is based on the typical thickness of a milled asphalt driveway, which ranges from three to four inches.

 Millings vs. New Asphalt